About the host organisations

 ECI’s certification program (Leading Professional in Ethics and Compliance [LPEC]) is the primary professional E&C designation.
 LPEC covers all facets of E&C theory and practice, and individuals that pass the LPEC exam and achieve the LPEC designation have proven that they have the skills needed to create and manage an effective E&C program.

-ECI is comprised of the Ethics Research Center, the Ethics & Compliance Association and the Ethics & Compliance Certification Institute.
-ECI is based in Arlington, Virginia. and Waltham, Massachusetts.
+ECI is comprised of the Ethics Research Center (ECI), the Ethics & Compliance Association (ECA) and the Ethics & Compliance Certification Institute (ECCI), and is based in Arlington, VA, USA.

 Institute of Business Ethics (IBE) of the United Kingdom